F/1.1 Provision, acquisition and use of information and communications technology resources

 1.1.4 Framework for allocation of information and communications technology resources and services

-The integration of information and communications technology into teaching, research, business support functions and infrastructure is a key goal for the University.
-This commitment includes the provision of access to a range of information resources and services provided through the University's information technology infrastructure.
+Digital enablement, and where applicable transformation of education, research, student management and enabling functions is a key goal for the university.
+This commitment includes the provision of access to a range of information resources and services provided through the university's information technology infrastructure.

-The University has a responsibility to ensure that ICT resources are aligned with its business and deliver value to the organisation through the appropriate allocation of resources, adequate assessment of security and mitigation of risk.
-Performance on information management activities should also be measurable.
+The university has a responsibility to ensure that data and digital resources are aligned with its business and deliver value to the organisation through the appropriate allocation of resources, adequate assessment of security and mitigation of risk.
+Performance must also be measurable.

-Information systems, services and facilities provided by the University both on and off campus, whether within faculties or divisions, may only be used in support of QUT's teaching, research, administration and service activities.
+Data and digital systems, services and facilities provided by the university both on and off campus may only be used in support of QUT's teaching, research, administration and service activities.

-QUT's commitment to professionalism, ethical practices, equity and social accountability implies a duty of care in relation to the use of ICT resources and services.
-Finite resources are applied to information facilities, and their use for University purposes must not be diminished by use for other purposes.
-QUT also values its reputation, including that which is conveyed on information networks.
+QUT's commitment to professionalism, ethical practices, equity, and social accountability implies a duty of care in relation to the use of ICT resources and services.
+Finite resources are applied to information facilities, and their use for university purposes must not be diminished by use for other purposes.
+QUT also values the trust provided to it when students, staff and other stakeholders provide QUT with their information.
+For this reason, information is strictly controlled to reflect its intended purpose as agreed by the provider at the time of provision.

-The University’s expectations for appropriate use of its ICT resources are detailed in the Acceptable use of information and communications technology resources policy (F/1.11).
+The University’s expectations for appropriate management and use of its data, information and associated digital resources are detailed in various University policies.1.1.6 Provision of resources and approved defined roles

-QUT allocates access to information services and resources based on approved defined roles in accordance with the Corporate information asset management policy (F/1.9).
+QUT allocates access to information and technology services and resources based on approved defined roles in accordance with the Data and information asset management policy (F/1.9).

-Rights to use the ICT resources and services of the University are non-transferable, unless specifically authorised by the Vice-President (Digital) and Chief Digital Officer.
+Rights to use the digital resources and services of the university are non-transferable, unless specifically authorised by the Vice-President (Digital) and Chief Digital Officer.
 Access to most services and resources will cease at the end of a person's relationship with the University (e.g. upon graduation or cessation of employment etc).
-Exceptions to this de-provisioning of access are approved by the Vice-President (Digital) and Chief Digital Officer, and can be sought via the Digital Workplace.
+Exceptions to this de-provisioning of access are approved by the Vice-President (Digital) and Chief Digital Officer and can be sought via the Digital Workplace (QUT staff access only).

-Charges may apply for use of ICT resources and services in accordance with QUT’s user charging policy (G/8.1).
+Charges may apply for use of digital resources and services in accordance with QUT’s user charging policy (G/8.1).

 1.1.7 Acquisition of information and communications technology and software licensing agreements

-Expenditure of funds on ICT acquisition should be aligned with QUT's planning processes and priorities, including the Asset Management Plan (AMP).
+Expenditure of funds on digital resources and/or digitally enabled capabilities should be aligned with QUT's planning processes and priorities, including the Capital Management Plan (CMP).

-Where applicable, project notifications, proposals and plans must be prepared and approved for expenditure on projects and/or business change initiatives in accordance with budgeting and forecasting and the QUT Project Proposal Framework (QUT staff access only).
+Where applicable, project notifications, proposals and plans must be prepared and approved for expenditure on projects and/or business change initiatives in accordance with QUT budgeting and forecasting requirements (QUT staff access only).

-Acquisitions of ICT and software licences must be considered in the broader context of QUT's Digital Strategy according to protocols approved by the Vice-President (Digital) and Chief Digital Officer.
-Where necessary, the Vice-President (Digital) and Chief Digital Officer may specify that the project to which the acquisition relates must be added to the Information Technology Project Register, to address risk and to ensure that the project to which the acquisition relates is managed appropriately.
+Acquisition of ICT and software licences must be considered in the broader context of QUT's Digital Strategy according to protocols and standards approved by the Vice-President (Digital) and Chief Digital Officer.
+Where necessary, the Vice-President (Digital) and Chief Digital Officer may specify that the activity to which the acquisition relates, must be added to the Digital Project Register, to address risk and to ensure that the project to which the acquisition relates is managed appropriately.

 Subject to compliance with the above, acquisitions may be approved by relevant officers up to the officer's expenditure limit.
-For further details refer to Appendix 3 Schedule of Authorities and Delegations.
+The Register of Authorities and Delegations (QUT staff access only) provides further details.

 1.1.9 Cloud services

-QUT will take a “cloud-right” approach when considering any investment in new ICT services and when replacing any existing ICT services, in particular highly commoditised services, whenever the cloud services:
+For these reasons QUT has taken a “cloud-right” approach when considering any investment in new ICT services and when replacing any existing ICT services, in particular highly commoditised services, whenever the cloud services:

 - are fit for purpose and based on QUT’s principles of sustainable procurement (G/5.3 Procurement)